-After enabling Microsoft CHAP Version 2, check if the problem is the still appears.
+After enabling Microsoft CHAP Version 2, check if the problem still appears.

 3. Uncheck Include Windows logon domain option

-Sometimes Connection failed with error 691 message can appear if your VPN connection isn’t configured properly, but you can fix that problem by disabling Include Windows logon domain option.
-To fix the issue, do the following:
+Sometimes Connection failed with error 691 messages can appear if your VPN connection isn’t configured properly, but you can fix that problem by disabling the Include Windows logon domain option.
+To do that, follow these steps:

 - Open Network Connections.
 For detailed instructions on how to do that, check the previous solution.